justTill/whereToLunch/README.md

 	* Based on what time it is. (if it is after noon)
 	* Weather forecast is pulled from: [https://openweathermap.org/forecast5](https://openweathermap.org/forecast5)

-*  Slack notifications from a slack app (UTC+01:00 Time)
+*  Slack notifications from a slack app (default = UTC time)
-	* Notifications at 11am for: Users that have not voted yet.
+	* Notifications at 11 am for: Users that have not voted yet.
 	* Notification at 15 pm if tomorrow is bad weather.

 * Statistics: